Tesohh/hop/README.md

 # hop

-Terminal discord clone with vim keybindings written in Rust
+Terminal chat client written in Rust

 ## Why

-This project has no real world use: it's just for me to learn rust better, and get more comfortable with network programming in general.
+This project has no real world use: it's just for me to learn rust, async/await, network programming.

-## Stack

-Server:
-- std::net for TCP
-- sqlx and sqlite

-Client:
-- ratatui

-Both:
-- tokio
-- anyhow

 ## How it works